alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 When I Write
 ---------------------------------------------------------------------------

 Most days, I don't do any writing.
-My motivation comes in bursts, and I like starting and finishing posts witihn a few days.
-I feel like I get the most writing done on the weekend.
+My motivation comes in bursts.
+I like starting and finishing posts within a few days, and it feels like I do the most writing on the weekends.
 Is that true?

-Gleeo Time Tracker doesn't have the tools for this built-in, but you can export your timetracking data as a CSV file.
+Gleeo Time Tracker doesn't have the tools for this built-in, but you can export your time tracking data as a CSV file.
 This makes it straightforward to do further analytics.
 I used Python for this, since that's my go-to programming language.